ministryofjustice/service_assessments/phases/v2/beta.md

 Service Manager able to:

-* explain how they plan to increase digital take up during beta.
+* Explain how they plan to increase digital take up during beta.
-* explain the evidence base behind their plans for increasing digital take up.
+* Explain the evidence base behind their plans for increasing digital take up.
-* demonstrate (at least) weekly analytics/metrics for usage volumes across channels.
+* Demonstrate (at least) weekly analytics/metrics for usage volumes across channels.
-* demonstrate how your messaging has improved based on user insight and how it has performed based on analytics.
+* Demonstrate how your messaging has improved based on user insight and how it has performed based on analytics.
-* explain engagement across all delivery channels and planning for promoting digital take-up.
+* Explain engagement across all delivery channels and planning for promoting digital take-up.

 ## Point 15: Use tools for analysis that collect performance data.
 Use this data to analyse the success of the service and to translate this into features and tasks for the next phase of development.